pyheight/ttk-file-explorer/src/README.md

 All icons used in this software are from [Icons8](https://icons8.com/).

-This project would like to express our heartfelt gratitude to Icons8 for providing high-quality icon resources.
+This software would like to express our heartfelt gratitude to Icons8 for providing high-quality icon resources.

 ## License